Sitin/the-love-geometry/javascript/README.md

 your decision.
 Or keep it.
 It's all up to you.

 Now.
-In order to complete this exercise you have to design and implement an algorithm which finds all circles in a given love story.
+In order to complete this exercise you have to design and implement an algorithm which finds all circles in a given sate of love.

-We want you to create a block at the page where you will list such circles for the given love stories (in addition to the area with listed structures from the Step 2).
+We want you to create a block at the page where you will list such circles for the given love story (in addition to the area with listed structures from the Step 2).

 Step 5.
 The Matrix of Love (optional)